destroyer-art/AI_AT/readme.md

 ## Key Features

-- AI-powered script creation: The app harnesses a potent language model to generate compelling and informative scripts for a wide array of topics 🧠.
+    AI-powered script creation: The app harnesses a potent language model to generate compelling and informative scripts for a wide array of topics 🧠.
-- Integrated research: The app incorporates Google Search results to ensure up-to-date and pertinent information for the produced script 🌐.
+    Integrated research: The app incorporates Google Search results to ensure up-to-date and pertinent information for the produced script 🌐.
-- Image acquisition: The app employs SerpAPI to obtain relevant images from Google Images, augmenting the script's visual appeal 🖼.
+    Image acquisition: The app employs SerpAPI to obtain relevant images from Google Images, augmenting the script's visual appeal 🖼.
+    Text-to-speech audio: The app generates audio from the script using text-to-speech technology, allowing you to play the audio and get a feel for the final voiceover 🔊.
-- User-friendly design: The app is designed for ease of use, featuring a straightforward input prompt and clear presentation of generated results 😊.
+    User-friendly design: The app is designed for ease of use, featuring a straightforward input prompt and clear presentation of generated results 😊.

 ## Upcoming Enhancements